 - 1. Calculate the partition function Z. - 2.
 What is the probability that all students in this group have a correct understanding of the EM algorithm?

-Please write one thing from this course so far that you found confusing, a topic you would like to hear more about, or something you found particularly interesting.
+Please write one thing from this course you found confusing, a topic you would like to hear more about, or something you found particularly interesting.